-In July 2015, the Sewer System received authorization for \$49.5 million of interfund borrowing from the Investment Pool and, as of October 1, 2015, has borrowed \$21.6 million against this authorization.
-The Sewer System expects to borrow an additional \$10.0 million from the Investment Pool through the closing date of the Bonds, and to use proceeds of the Bonds to repay the entire amount of the interfund loan.
+In July 2015, the Sewer System received authorization for \$49.5 million of interfund borrowing from the Investment Pool and, as of October 31, 2015, has borrowed \$33.8 million against this authorization.
+The Sewer System expects to borrow an additional \$10 million from the Investment Pool through the closing date of the Bonds.